Skip to main content

 How is chemo used to treat vaginal cancer?

-Chemo drugs commonly used
+Chemo drugs commonly used for vaginal cancer

 Because vaginal cancer is rare, there haven’t been many studies to see which chemo drug is best.
 So, at this time, there's no standard or "best" chemo treatment plan.
-Treatment choices are made based on each woman's needs.
+Treatment choices are made based on each person's needs.
 Most often, doctors use the same types of drugs that are used for cervical cancer.
 Drugs that have been used include:

 • Cisplatin